 Indigenous Peoples’ Day

-Some people choose to ignore the popular “Columbus Day” designation and instead celebrate the indigenous people that were in America.
+As time goes by, more people are choosing to ignore the “Columbus Day” designation and instead celebrate the indigenous people that were already living on the land.

 Today, there is a movement for this day to replace the “Columbus Day” name in order to educate people on the genocide, oppression, and historical truths (and mistruths) about Native communities.